syedamariarasheed/TrendingHub/README.md

 - App shows Github repositories trending list.
 (Note: expandable list view is not implemented because content of list item is minimal so It doesn’t seem appropriate with ui experience).
 - Dark mode support that means when user change the display setting as dark mode, within application it provides dark theme.
 (You can also view in composable previews).
 - Failure handling, right now failure segregated with 3 types Network connectivity , API failure and unknown failure (default) with proper message.
+- Swipe-to-refresh to show updated data when requested.

 ### Architecture description & development approach: